A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-If $A_0^\ast> -k/(N-2)$, then negation of one of the conditions among \eqref{aneg}, \eqref{azero}, \eqref{apos1}, \eqref{apos2} has to be true as and according to the value of $A_0^\ast$.
+If $A_0^\ast> -k/(N-2)$, then the negation of one of the conditions \eqref{aneg}-\eqref{apos2} must hold, depending on the value of $A_0^\ast$.
 Once again, we can check each condition one by one.
-All the analysis is a repetition of above except from the fact that, instead of the all-time existence results, we use the finite-time-breakdown results of Propositions \ref{c0prop1}, \ref{c0prop2} and \ref{c0prop3}.
-Consequently, solutions to \eqref{mainsys} cease to be smooth.
+The analysis hen proceeds exactly as above, except that we invoke the finite-time breakdown conclusions of Propositions \ref{c0prop1}, \ref{c0prop2} and \ref{c0prop3} instead of the global existence assertions.
+Consequently, solutions to \eqref{mainsys} fails to remain smooth.

-This completes the proof of the Theorem.
+This completes the proof of the theorem.